-Line 2063 Other comprehensive income (loss) Enter comprehensive income or (loss) from the statement of remeasurement gains and losses.
-Line 9950 Accumulated surplus/ (deficit) at end of year Accumulated surplus/ (deficit) end of year - (SLC 10 line 9950 01) equals: Accumulated surplus/ (deficit), beginning of year - (SLC 10 2060 01) Plus: Prior Period Adjustments (SLC 10 2062 01) Plus: Other comprehensive income (loss) (SLC 10 2063 01) Plus: Annual Surplus/Deficit (SLC 10 2099 01) The accumulated surplus (deficit) at the end of the year should equal the total accumulated surplus/ (deficit) balance in Schedule 70, Consolidated Statement of Financial Position (SLC 10 9950 01 = SLC 70 9970 01).
-CONTINUITY OF GOVERNMENT BUSINESS ENTERPRISE EQUITY According to the CPA Canada, Public Sector Accounting Handbook, PS 1300.28, a government business enterprise has the following characteristics: - (a) It is a separate legal entity with the power to contract in its own name and that can sue and be sued; - (b) It has been delegated the financial and operational authority to carry on a business; - (c) It sells goods and services to individuals and organizations outside of the government reporting entity as its principal activity; and - (d) It can, in the normal course of its operations, maintain its operations and meet its liabilities from revenues received from sources outside of the government reporting entity.
+Line 2063 Other comprehensive income (loss) Enter any other comprehensive income (loss) Line 9950 Accumulated surplus/ (deficit) at end of year Accumulated surplus/ (deficit) end of year - (SLC 10 line 9950 01) equals: Accumulated surplus/ (deficit), beginning of year - (SLC 10 2060 01) Plus: Prior Period Adjustments (SLC 10 2062 01) Plus: Other comprehensive income (loss) (SLC 10 2063 01) Plus: Annual Surplus/Deficit (SLC 10 2099 01) The accumulated surplus (deficit) at the end of the year should equal the total accumulated surplus/ (deficit) balance in Schedule 70, Consolidated Statement of Financial Position (SLC 10 9950 01 = SLC 70 9971 01).
+CONTINUITY OF GOVERNMENT BUSINESS ENTERPRISE EQUITY According to the CPA Canada, Public Sector Accounting Handbook, PS 1300.28, a government business enterprise has the following characteristics: - (a) It is a separate entity with the power to contract in its own name and that can sue and be sued; - (b) It has been delegated the financial and operational authority to carry on a business; - (c) It sells goods and services to individuals and organizations outside of the government reporting entity as its principal activity; and - (d) It can, in the normal course of its operations, maintain its operations and meet its liabilities from revenues received from sources outside of the government reporting entity.
 Municipalities report business government entities on a modified equity basis.
 This avoids line by line consolidation of the enterprise's operations with the municipality and its local boards.
 At the same time, reporting on a modified equity basis provides summary information on net assets and net income.
-FIR2021 Schedule 10 Statement of Operations: Revenue 10 - 10 Line 6010 Government business enterprise, beginning of year This is equal to SLC 70 5080 01 for the previous year.
+FIR2022 Schedule 10 Statement of Operations: Revenue 10 - 10 Line 6010 Government business enterprise, beginning of year This is equal to SLC 70 5080 01 for the previous year.
+This line is pre-populated.
 Line 6020 PLUS: Net income for government business enterprise for year This refers to the reporting year.
 This amount refers to net income of the government business enterprise as reported in the financial statements of the enterprise.
 Line 6060 PLUS: Other On this line report any other transactions not reflected in line 6020 that impact the equity of the government business enterprise.
 If the municipality is reporting an investment in a government business enterprise for the first time, the net assets of the government business enterprise are reflected on this line as well.
-Line 6090 Government business enterprise equity, end of year This line is equal to the sum of lines 6010, 6020 and 6060.
+Line 6065 LESS: Dividends paid On this line, report and dividends paid in the reporting year by the government business enterprise.
+Line 6090 Government business enterprise equity, end of year This line is equal to the sum of lines 6010, 6020, 6060 and 6065.
 Also note that this amount is carried forward to SLC 70 5080 01.
 Please complete Schedule 76: GOVERNMENT BUSINESS ENTRPRISES.
 Total of line 0899 includes: